OctopusDeploy/docs/src/pages/docs/deployments/kubernetes/deploy-container/index.md

 #### Host path

-The [Host path volume resource](https://oc.to/KubernetesHostPathVolume) mounts a file or directory from the host node’s filesystem into your Pod.
+The [Host path volume resource](https://oc.to/KubernetesHostPathVolume) mounts a file or directory from the host node's filesystem into your Pod.
 This is not something that most Pods will need, but it offers a powerful escape hatch for some applications.

 For example, some uses for a Host Path Volume resource are: